 EAT – DRINK – SPA – Seminyak & Legian area

 La Plancha – One of a dozen or more bars on Seminyak beach.
-They’re all quite similar but this one makes a colorful picture.
+They’re all quite similar but this one makes a colourful picture, however not the best to drink at.
+You need to choose the right beach bar for yourself by strolling along the beach about 5pm.

 THE BARS ON THE BEACH – This used to be the cheapest sunset but on our last visit we found it to be expensive for the quality of alcohol.
 Still, it’s a great experience to sit on the beach so just drink Bintang beer which is still reasonably cheap.
 Wine and spirits are not good quality and not very cold.